SAP/fundamental/README.md

 # IMPORTANT
-This is an in-development, experimental version of SAP Hybris Techne.
-It should **NOT** be used for production.
-Refer to the [Techne website](https://techne.yaas.io) for details about the current version.
+This is an in-development, experimental version of Fundamental UI.

-> If you are interested in testing beta releases, please contact the [Techne team](mailto:techne@sap.com).
+> If you are interested in testing beta releases, please contact the [Fundamental team](mailto:fundamental@sap.com).

 [![Build Status](https://travis-ci.org/SAP/techne.svg?branch=v2.0)](https://travis-ci.org/SAP/techne)